Generic selectors

 Mandarin Goby Care Guide

-While mandarin gobies are mostly peaceful, they is aggressive towards other fish around the reef, especially other similar-looking sand dwellers.
+While mandarin gobies are mostly peaceful, they can be aggressive towards other fish around the reef, especially other similar-looking sand dwellers.

 The same is true for keeping mandarin gobies with other mandarin gobies.
-However, given some time, multiple species of gobies are able to work out territories among themselves after a bit of fin nipping.
-If you have a male and female mandarin goby, then you might even have a breeding pair when all is said and done.
+However, given some time, multiple goby species are able to work out territories among themselves after a bit of fin nipping.
+If you have a male and female mandarin goby, you might even end up with a breeding pair when all is said and done.

-Otherwise, mandarin gobies is seen weaving in and out of the rockwork looking for food.
+Otherwise, mandarin gobies can be seen weaving in and out of the rockwork looking for food.
 They are shy fish and spend most of their time at the bottom of the tank, but they might venture up to the higher portions of the rockwork if hunting is good.

 Are They Reef-Safe?